BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 \subsection{BRST cocycle for asymptotic symmetries}

-The symplectic BRST framework introduced in this section allows us to systematically define a ghost number two BRST cocycle associated with asymptotic symmetries.
-To do so, we use \eqref{def_Y_form} and \eqref{fundamental_canon_diff_forms} to write
+The tools introduced in the previous sections allow us to systematically define a ghost number two BRST cocycle associated with asymptotic symmetries.
+In this construction, only the classical symplectic structure $\o = \delta \theta$ is relevant.
+Indeed, any gauge dependent quantity would depend on antighosts or auxiliary fields and therefore could only lead to trivial cocycles.